 Wardell Milan engages with the practices of drawing, photography, painting, and performance to create works of varying scales that center the representation of the human figure.
 Often arresting and seductive in their dramatic fragmentation of form and vibrant use of color, Milan’s work captivates and encourages sustained consideration.
 Sustained looking reveals the urgent social issues ever present in his practice, though not always immediately apparent.
 Based in New York and trained in Tennessee, Milan’s figures reflect American experience relevant to today and emerging from our collective history.

-Wardell Milan is a New York–based artist deeply engaged in materiality, process, and story-telling.
-Working primarily in drawing, photography, and painting, Milan deconstructs and reconstructs narratives, assumptions, and selfhood in his multi-faceted works that combine media, techniques, and levels of abstraction.
-Over the fall of 2022 and spring of 2023, the Benton will be presenting Milan’s recent work in two distinct but related presentations: five monumental billboards on the campus of Pomona College, and five large works on paper in the lobby of the museum.
+Over the fall of 2022 and spring of 2023, the Benton presents Milan’s recent work in two distinct but related presentations: five monumental billboards on the campus of Pomona College, and four large works on paper in the entrance foyer of the museum.